Top 10 OpenClaw Skills you can't afford to miss in 2026

 Use Cases:

-• Capturing and analyzing raw network traffic to uncover vulnerabilities or undocumented features in proprietary communication protocols.
+• Capturing and analysing raw network traffic to uncover vulnerabilities or undocumented features in proprietary communication protocols.

-• prompt: "Capture and analyze traffic from this app and identify any undocumented endpoints."
+• prompt: "Capture and analyse traffic from this app and identify any undocumented endpoints."

 • Developing custom Wireshark dissectors (Lua) and Python parsers to map out complex binary structures and fixed headers.